 If you’re getting ready to do a significant bathroom remodel, this is a good time to consider a backlit mirror, too.
 As yet, backlit mirrors aren’t particularly common.
 But many high end bathroom designers package backlighted mirrors wit some of their vanity collections.
 This can make it easy (and less expensive) to get a stylish, coordinated bathroom that has the task lighting you need.

 Of course, you don’t necessarily have to buy a whole bathroom set to get your hands on a backlighted mirror.
-A skilled DIYer with the right materials can make one on their own (though that’s a whole other post for another day!), contractors can build larger or wall-sized mirrors with custom cut shapes and patterns, and of course many companies just plain offer them on their own in a variety of sizes and patterns – including backlit medicine cabinets.
+A skilled DIYer with the right materials can make one on their own (though that’s a whole other post for another day!).
+Contractors can build larger or wall-sized mirrors with custom cut shapes and patterns.
+And of course many companies just plain offer them on their own in a variety of sizes and patterns – including backlit medicine cabinets.

 From simple bars of LED lights to ones with pretty patterns, backlighted mirrors provide the functionality of a makeup mirror, the light of a standard over-the-mirror fixture, and a modern touch that will make your bathroom utterly unique.